 What's A Zoot?

 Zoot Velasco serves as the Director of the Gianneschi Center for Nonprofit Research at California State University Fullerton’s Mihaylo College of Business & Economics where he also teaches Business, Marketing, an Advanced Social Work course in Organizations, and produces the Gianneschi G3X conference & lecture series.
 He teaches certificated courses in Nonprofit Management and Corporate & Governmental Leadership of his own design at California Polytechnic Institute, Pomona with his own book as his text book, The First 100 Days, Leading Small Nonprofits Out of The Wilderness.
 As a consultant, he coaches organizations; provides leadership training camps and workshops; creates award-winning STEAM (Science Technology Engineering Arts & Math) curricula for schools; and creates Arts in Corrections programs for the California Arts Council and California Department of Corrections and Rehabilitation.
-He currently leads a reentry arts program for the Riverside Arts Council at Riverside County Jails.
-His podcast 501(c)(3)(b)(s): Deprogramming for Organizational Growth, currently in its second season, has been listed as a top podcast for the nonprofit sector by Player FM.
+He just finished leading a reentry arts program for the Riverside Arts Council at Riverside County Jails.
+His podcast 501(c)(3)(b)(s): Deprogramming for Organizational Growth, currently is beginning its third season, has been listed as a top podcast for the nonprofit sector by Player FM.

 Zoot holds a BA in dance from St. Mary’s College of California, an MBA in nonprofit management from Hope International University, and professional designations in arts education, fundraising, leadership, management, and conflict resolution.

 Zoot is a Certified Fundraising Executive (CFRE 2011), raising more than $28 million dollars for various community benefit organizations.
 As interim leader for six organizations, Zoot helped each more than double capacity in 18 months.
 From 2007–2016, he led the Muckenthaler Cultural Center in Fullerton and more than quadrupled the number of patrons, programs, members, budget, and endowment all during a bad economy through innovative local/regional/statewide award-winning STEAM programs and robust strategic partnerships.